cltl-students/charlotte-pouw-crosslingual-transfer-of-linguistic-complexity/README.md

 # Cross-lingual Transfer of Correlations between Linguistic Complexity and Human Reading Behaviour
 Repository for the research master thesis project "Cross-lingual Transfer of Correlations between Linguistic Complexity and Human Reading Behaviour".
 The work was carried out by Charlotte Pouw and supervised by dr. Lisa Beinborn.
-The code for multi-task learning was adapted from the FARM framework \citep{deepset-2019} by \cite{sarti-etal-2021-looks} and can be found in the following repository: \url{https://github.com/gsarti/interpreting-complexity}
+The code for multi-task learning was adapted from the FARM framework by Sarti et al. (2021) and can be found in the following repository: \url{https://github.com/gsarti/interpreting-complexity}

 # Structure